Career As Neurologist

 - Medical Shop

 As a medical practitioner in this field, you can expect a higher salary and job opportunities for advancement within a private or public setting.
 The salary of Neurologists is depending on their educational qualification, experience and the university from where he completed their education.
-As a starting level, he can expect a salary in between Rs.
+As a starting level, one can expect a salary in between Rs.
 4 Lac to Rs.
 6 Lacs in a year.
 Those work as a Physician / Doctor, Neurologist after gaining lots of experience their salary in Rs.
 13 lacs per annum.

 In the United States, the neurologist salary is around more than $1, 60,000 per year.